 Final Words

-No matter what, you deserve to be heard.
+Regardless of your status or experience as a poet, you deserve to be heard.
 And your works read.
 You deserve a legacy that is beyond a scrap book of poetry.

 As professional Amazon publishing experts, we can also publish your books on Amazon or get you started on your Amazon publishing journey from your laptop to getting it on Amazon best seller list if you reach out to us here.